cultureandempire/cultureandempire.github.io/cande.md

 We've seen that Bank of America conspired with private companies to, in their own words, "Commit cyber attacks against the infrastructure" of wikileaks.org.
 This, we see, is perfectly acceptable.
 However, to conduct the equivalent of a non-violent street protest against PayPal's Internet headquarters is a federal crime leading to arrest and prosecution.
 There is not even the pretense of impartiality.

 Knowing in 2010 that the Spider was watching every click, those young men would have been rather more careful.
 Since it took over two years to pounce, we can assume there are more international "cyberterrorism" warrants in the pipeline.
-The result will be like pouring water on an kitchen grease fire.
+The result will be like pouring water on a kitchen grease fire.
 The coming arrests -- like that of Jeremy Hammond, taunted and guided by FBI assets into the hack on HBGary Federal -- will create martyrs and inflame the dangerous young men who think of themselves as Anonymous.

 ## The Golden Rule